- Public transport

 - Kirov Plant

-Please keep in mind that it is possible to increase the duration of the tour by adding visit to the museum and sightseeing or reduce some part of the route by including ones.
+Please keep in mind that it is possible to increase the duration of the tour by adding visit to the museum and sightseeing or reduce some part of the route.
 Just tell me your preferences.